woozy308/Pokemon-Test/README.md

 # Recent Updates:
  - New introduction!
 Professor Birch has been added to give you the realistic Pokemon introductionary feel.
  - Choosing your specific starter feels more meaningful and important with an improved type effectiveness chart!
+ - Wild encounters are randomized and continuous!
- - Battle introduction and sequence with your Rival has been refreshed!
+ - New introduction dialogue with the rival!
+ - Battles have been refreshed, with "neutral" damage getting its own dialogue!

 # Upcoming:
  - Battling system set to be reorganized and possibly overhauled
  - Seperate battle class from the Main class (this will allow for more battles)
- - More wild Pokemon to battle of different types
+ - Even more wild Pokemon to battle of different types
+ - PokeDex (national, regional)
- - PokeDex, type-charting
+ - Improved and effective type-charting
- - Speaking of type-charting, more typings outside of Water, Fire, Grass, and Steel
  - Next Rival fight
  - Future Gym battles
  - Possible C++ adaptation (which I am currently studying)